Mark Latham: One Nation (2018–2023)

-Alex Greenwich controversy
+Dispute with Alex Greenwich

-Following the 2023 New South Wales state election, Alex Greenwich, who is openly gay, called Latham "a disgusting human being", in response to pro-LGBT protesters being attacked outside a church Latham was delivering a speech in, regarding "religious freedom, parental rights, school education and protecting [non-government] schools from Alphabet Activism".
-In reply, Latham wrote a tweet saying that anal sex between men was "disgusting", in terms that were universally reviled as offensive and inflammatory, even by his own lawyers in court, who stated that although the tweet was "offensive and crass and vulgar", it was not defamatory.
+In March 2023, gay MP, Alex Greenwich called Latham "a disgusting human being", in response to pro-LGBT protesters being attacked outside a church in which Latham was delivering a speech regarding "religious freedom, parental rights, school education and protecting [non-government] schools from Alphabet Activism".
+In reply, Latham wrote a tweet saying that anal sex between men was "disgusting", in terms that were universally described as offensive and inflammatory.
 The comments were deemed to be homophobic by Greenwich and other politicians, and received significant backlash, even from within his own party as Pauline Hanson criticised Latham and called for him to apologise.
 Latham later deleted the tweet, but refused to apologise.
-Greenwich strongly criticised the tweet (which he says brought him to tears), calling Latham "unfit for office".

-Conservative commentator Andrew Bolt, who had interviewed Latham several times on Sky News Australia, said that Latham had a "self-destruct button" and questioned his ability to function as a political leader after "earning the contempt of so many".
-Newly elected New South Wales Premier Chris Minns called Latham's tweet "vile and shameful", and labelled him a "bigot".
-Environment Minister Penny Sharpe also criticised Latham's comments.
-Federal Nationals leader David Littleproud called on Pauline Hanson to take action against Latham for his comments.

-On 28 April 2023, Greenwich threatened legal action against Latham for "homosexual vilification".
-Latham again refused to apologise, causing Opposition Leader Mark Speakman to condemn his comments.
-In May 2023, Greenwich announced he would be launching defamation action against Latham over the tweet.
-He also made a formal police complaint about Latham using a carriage service to harass and offend, and a homosexual vilification complaint to the anti-discrimination board.

 On 11 September 2024, Judge David O'Callaghan of the Federal Court ruled that the tweet was defamatory because it made Greenwich out to be a person that "engages in disgusting sexual activities".
 He rejected Latham's defences, a statutory defence of honest opinion and a common law defence of qualified privilege, right of reply to attack.
 Greenwich also claimed that the tweet conveyed that Greenwich was not a fit and proper person to be a member of the New South Wales Parliament, however, the judge found that allegation not proven.
 The court awarded Greenwich $140,000 in damages.
 Greenwich praised the judgement, saying "It gives me confidence that we've established some case law here that can protect other LGBTQ people", and that "The strength of this judgment is that it is made clear that this Trump-style political attack on your opponents based on their sexuality, based on whatever you want to attack them for, has no place in the Australian public political discourse".
+Latham appealed the judgment but lost.

+In April 2026, NSW Civil and Administrative Tribunal (NCAT) found Latham to have subjected Greenwich to homosexual vilification and sexual harassment.
+NCAT required Latham to pay Greenwich $100,000, to delete any offensive social media posts and to refrain from harassing Greenwich further.